liesnikov/extensible-elaborator/paper/main.md

 Macros are one of them and are utilised heavily in various forms in almost all established languages [@thecoqdevelopmentteamCoqProofAssistant2022; @theagdateamAgdaUserManual2022; @ullrichNotationsHygienicMacro2020] and can be powerful enough to build a whole language around [@changDependentTypeSystems2019].

 Core extensibility, on the other hand, appears to be a problem with too many degrees of freedom.
-Andromeda [@bauerDesignImplementationAndromeda2018; @bauerEqualityCheckingGeneral2020] made an attempt at definitional equality but is quite far from a usable dependently-typed language.
+Andromeda [@bauerDesignImplementationAndromeda2018; @bauerEqualityCheckingGeneral2020] made an attempt at extensible definitional equality but is quite far from a usable dependently-typed language.
 Agda's philosophy allows developers to experiment with the core but also results in a larger amount of unexpected behaviours.
 In general, modification of core rules will result in fundamental changes in the type theory, which can break plenty of important properties like soundness or subject reduction.

 This leaves us with the question of what can be achieved with the extensibility of an elaborator and why one would need it.
-Elaborator is the part of the type-checker that performs said desugaring to translate from the surface to the core language.
+The elaborator is the part of the type-checker that performs said desugaring to translate from the surface to the core language.
 This includes type inference, implicit arguments inference, type classes, tactics, and SMT integration.
 Elaborators are often structured similarly to the core type-checker, i.e. following a bidirectional discipline of some sort.
 One can see that in Agda [@norellPracticalProgrammingLanguage2007], Matita [@tassiBiDirectionalRefinementAlgorithm2012], or in a paper by @ferreiraBidirectionalElaborationDependently2014.

-Coq [@thecoqdevelopmentteamCoqProofAssistant2022] being one of the most popular proof assistants gained a lot of pace in development from investing effort into user-facing efforts: work on tactics like a new tactic engine [@spiwackVerifiedComputingHomological2011] and tactic languages (Ltac2 [@pedrotLtac2TacticalWarfare2019], SSReflect [@gonthierSmallScaleReflection2008], etc.), the introduction of a virtual machine for performance [@gregoireCompiledImplementationStrong2002] and others.
+Coq [@thecoqdevelopmentteamCoqProofAssistant2022] being one of the most popular proof assistants invested a lot effort into user-facing features: work on tactics like a new tactic engine [@spiwackVerifiedComputingHomological2011] and tactic languages (Ltac2 [@pedrotLtac2TacticalWarfare2019], SSReflect [@gonthierSmallScaleReflection2008], etc.), the introduction of a virtual machine for performance [@gregoireCompiledImplementationStrong2002] and others.
 However, the implementation is quite hard to extend.
 One either has to modify the source code, which is mostly limited to the core development team, as seen from the [graph](https://github.com/coq/coq/graphs/contributors).
-Or one has to use Coq plugins system.
-Which is notoriously hard to get right \todo{this needs a citation} and in the end gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].
+Or one has to use Coq plugins system, which is notoriously hard to get right \todo{this needs a citation} and in the end gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].

 Agda introduced a lot of experimental features, but isn't very modular [@robertestelleHeavyCouplingHaskell2019], which hinders further change. \todo{there's a better argument to be made here}